What is Nursing Informatics? | Salary & Career 2024

 Nursing informatics incorporates knowledge of multiple disciplines.
 As an informatics nurse, you'll impact patients, the public, and healthcare professionals.
 Candidates with a mix of nursing, information technology, communication, and organizational skills are in high demand for jobs in this field.

-There's no doubt informatics is here to stay.
-Nurses who love computers, information systems, and data management would be wise to plug into this specialty and leverage those skills and experiences for an exciting and well-paying nursing career.
+Informatics is undoubtedly here to stay.
+Nurses who love computers, information systems, and data management would be wise to enter this specialty and leverage their skills and experiences for an exciting and well-paying nursing career.

 Find Nursing Programs